Most renters would like to takeÂ the next step toward homeownership. They just donâ€™t think they can -- yet.

 USDA loansÂ require no downpayment and a credit score minimum of just 640.

 They are available from most lenders in the U.S., rather than directly from a government agency.
-Furthermore, these mortgages come with very low mortgage rates, which lowers the monthly payment, and further increases chances of qualifying for new buyers.Click to see today's rates (Mar 28th, 2017)
+Furthermore, these mortgages come with very low mortgage rates, which lowers the monthly payment, and further increases chances of qualifying for new buyers.Click to see your low-downpayment loan eligibility (Apr 30th, 2017)

 Sometimes, buyers choose to make a downpayment, even if it's a small one.